jameshanlon/jameshanlon.github.io/content/heat-pump.md

 throughout the year, notwithstanding the periods of absence/downtime and on particular hot days when the temperature rose above the target.
 Given how quickly our summers are changing in terms of heat waves, having a system that can also perform cooling would be a big benefit.
+I think this chart represents well the benefit of having a heat pump, and a home with a continuous temperature throughout the year.

 {{ macros.imagenothumb('heat-pump/internal-external-temperature.png',
                        caption="Internal and external temperatures in degrees Celsius.") }}